Kalixo-Labs/kalixolabs.com/content/services/biophysical_modeling.md

 heroBackground: 'services/comp_chem.jpeg'
 ---

-Understanding your products and materials is key to growing your business.
-Kalixo Labs will provide detailed analysis into the atomistic building blocks of your materials, and give your business the insight it needs to improve and roll out new and exciting products.

 ## Molecular Docking

 Docking simulations have become one of the most prominent methods for understanding how small molecules interact with larger structures, giving insight into how and where your product will interact with its surroundings in solution.
+Protein-ligand docking calculations are a very cost-effective tool to test a large number of potential drugs prior to wasting valuable resources in a wet lab setting.
 We have the expertise to bring you docking characteristics in many use cases, including the following:

 - Ligand/protein docking
 - Small molecule binding preferences
 - Ligand Design

-## Molecular Dynamics Simulation and Modeling
+## Molecular Biophysics Modeling

 Dynamics are a very important aspect of living systems, especially at the sub-cellular level.
 Simulating intracellular and transmembrane proteins using molecular dynamics methods can prove to be paramount for discovering channel activation pathways and catalytic site preferences.
-Protein-ligand docking calculations are a very cost-effective tool to test a large number of potential drugs prior to wasting valuable resources in a wet lab setting.

 - Protein/ligand interaction simulations
 - Membrane bound protein simulations